 My Philosophy of Leadership

 Life shapes us.
 The moments where we feel seen and valued.
 The moments defined by pain or loss.
 Who we are takes shape across a lifetime of experiences.
-And as we are shaped, what emerges are our values and dreams.
+And as we are shaped, what emerges are our values and life purpose.

 For me, my values were forged from a childhood that, while ideal from the outside, was marred by family chaos, religious dogma, and multi-layered abuse.
 But as the old hymn (and Dr. Maya Angelou) says, “I wouldn’t take nothing for my journey now.”
 This path has made me the person, sister, friend, auntie, I am today.
 The journey made me the leader I am to my teams, my clients, and others who look to me for guidance.